kbraziun/Braziunas_etal_SILI/README.md

 This readme gives an overview of directory structure, files, and steps for recreating outputs and analyses associated with Braziunas et al. in review.

 **Manuscript citation:** Braziunas, K.H., N.G.
 Kiel, and M.G.
 Turner.
 In Review.
 Less fuel for the next fire?
-Warmer-drier climate amplifies effects of short-interval fire on forest recovery.
+Short-interval fire delays forest recovery and interacting drivers amplify effects.
 Ecology.

 ## platforms